Selected Publications

 Abstract

-This inhibitory role of IL-4 and IL-13 probably developed to limit tissue damage by neutrophils during type 2 immunity where a “weep and sweep” response aims at expulsion and decreased fecundity, instead of killing, of macroparasites.
+The cytokines interleukin (IL)-4 and IL-13, signaling via the IL-4 receptor (IL-4R), orchestrate type 2 immunity to helminth infections and toxins.
+Activation of epithelial and myeloid cells, and a transient neutrophils influx initiates type 2 immune responses, which are dominated by basophils, eosinophils, mast cells, B cell immunoglobulin E production, and type 2 T helper and T follicular helper cells.
+Interestingly, IL-4 and IL-13 can curtail chemotaxis and several effector functions of neutrophils in mice and humans. [read_more id="1" more="Read more" less= "Read less"] This inhibitory role of IL-4 and IL-13 probably developed to limit tissue damage by neutrophils during type 2 immunity where a “weep and sweep” response aims at expulsion and decreased fecundity, instead of killing, of macroparasites.
 Here, we review when IL-4R signaling cytokines appeared during evolution relative to neutrophils and adaptive immunity.
 Neutrophil-like granular phagocytes were present in invertebrates throughout the bilaterian clade, but we were unable to find data on IL-4, IL-13, or their receptors in invertebrates.
 Conversely, vertebrates had both adaptive immunity and IL-4, IL-13, and IL-4Rs, suggesting that type 2 cytokines evolved together with adaptive immunity.
 Further studies are necessary to determine whether IL-4R signaling in neutrophils was established simultaneously with the appearance of adaptive immunity or later.

 IL-4 receptor engagement in human neutrophils impairs their migration and extracellular trap formation.